 I’ve been a technology leader for most of my career and, as little as 10-years-ago, the word digital didn’t even exist.
 Back then, it was ‘information technology’.
 Back then, companies invested in a ‘technology strategy’.
 Today, digital is all consuming – it’s a mindset and it never stops evolving.

-As CEO of Vidatec, a custom software development company, my perspective is that digital encompasses the end-to-end technology platforms that exist in an organisation and serves to support the organisation at every level of operation, from the twinkle in a customer’s eye, right through to delivery, and cash in the bank.
+As CEO of Vidatec, a custom software development company, my perspective is that digital encompasses the end-to-end technology platforms that exist in an organization and serves to support the organization at every level of operation, from the twinkle in a customer’s eye right through to delivery and cash in the bank, much like the structured processes outlined in A brief overview of how Git works.

 With that in mind, here are four digital mindset best practices to help you as a technology professional.